devAlvaro26/Track-Your-Games/README.md

 ## Overview

 **Track‑It** is a modern web application designed to organize, catalog, and track your personal video game collection.
-It features native integration with the **IGDB API v4**, optional cloud persistence via **Supabase**, a full vector branding catalog for over 60 video game consoles, detailed library analytics, and multi-language support (English and Spanish).
+It features native integration with the **IGDB API v4**, optional cloud persistence via **Supabase**, a full vector branding catalog for over 60 video game consoles, custom profile avatars, detailed library analytics, and multi-language support (English and Spanish).

 ---